NahomKibreab/demo-websocket/README.md

 # demo=websocket

-Simple websocket chat app usi8ng socket.io module
+- Simple websocket chat app using socket.io module
+- socket.io is preferred over using websockets directly as it provides mode protection